sergluna/note-taker/README.md

 # team generator

 ## Description
-A team leasd is creating an HTML document after using command line prompts to answer questions about their team.
+A team lead is creating an HTML document after using command line prompts to answer questions about their team.

 ---
 ## Usage